wu-lee/rushkoff-archive/docs/_articles/the-discovery-of-intelligent-life-somewhere-else.md

 ---
 We're talking about changing _everything_--not just our abilities, relationships, politics, economy, religion, biology, language, mathematics, history, or future but all of these things at once.
 The only single event I can see shifting pretty much everything at once is our first encounter with intelligent extraterrestrial life.

-The development of any of our current capabilities-genetics,

-computing, language, even compassion-all feel like incremental

-advances in existing abilities.
-As we've seen before, the culmination of one branch of inquiry always just opens the door to a new

-branch and never yields the wholesale change of state we anticipated.
-Nothing we've done in the past couple of hundred thousand years has truly changed everything, so ·1 don't see us doing

-anything in the future that would ·change everything, either.
+The development of any of our current capabilities--genetics, computing, language, even compassion--all feel like incremental advances in existing abilities.
+As we've seen before, the culmination of one branch of inquiry always just opens the door to a new branch and never yields the wholesale change of state we anticipated.
+Nothing we've done in the past couple of hundred thousand years has truly changed everything, so I don't see us doing anything in the future that would change everything, either.

 No, the only way to change everything is for something to